QubesOS/qubes-doc/developer/services/qrexec3.md

 Also, note that bare qrexec provides `VM <-> dom0` connectivity, but the command execution is always initiated by dom0.
 There are cases when VM needs to invoke and send data to a command in dom0 (e.g. to pass information on newly installed `.desktop` files).
-Thus, the framework allows dom0 to be the rpc target as well.
+Thus, the framework allows dom0 to be the RPC target as well.

-Thanks to the framework, RPC programs are very simple -- both rpc client and server just use their stdin/stdout to pass data.
+Thanks to the framework, RPC programs are very simple -- both RPC client and server just use their stdin/stdout to pass data.
 The framework does all the inner work to connect these processes to each other via `qrexec-daemon` and `qrexec-agent`.
-Additionally, disposable VMs are tightly integrated -- rpc to a DisposableVM is identical to rpc to a normal domain, all one needs is to pass `$dispvm` as the remote domain name.
+Additionally, disposable VMs are tightly integrated -- RPC to a DisposableVM is identical to RPC to a normal domain, all one needs is to pass `$dispvm` as the remote domain name.

 ## Qubes RPC administration ##

 (*TODO: fix for non-linux dom0*)

-In dom0, there is a bunch of files in `/etc/qubes-rpc/policy` directory, whose names describe the available rpc actions.
+In dom0, there is a bunch of files in `/etc/qubes-rpc/policy` directory, whose names describe the available RPC actions.
-Their content is the rpc access policy database.
+Their content is the RPC access policy database.
 Currently defined actions are:

     qubes.ClipboardPaste